shidktbw/HandposeDrawing/README.md

 # Features

    * Real-time hand tracking using the Handpose model
-   * Drawing on screen with the index finger
+   * Drawing on the screen with your fingers
    * Automatic camera setup
    * Responsive design